dschultz0/larry/README.md

 ```

 In contrast, larrydata takes care of all those steps for you and let's you simply call one function to get your data.
-In addition to accessing data using bucket/key pairs, you can S3 URIs like those commonly used in SageMaker Ground Truth.
+In addition to accessing data using bucket/key pairs, you can S3 URIs like those commonly used in SageMaker.
 ```python
 from larrydata import s3